sallykingsland/sallykingsland.github.io/index.md

 <p>
 </p>

-In addition to talking therapy I offer sandplay with a full set up of wet and dry sand trays.
+In addition to talking therapy I offer sandplay with a full set up of wet and dry sand trays (see photo below).
 Sandplay is offered as a stand alone therapy or it can be flexibly incorporated into a psychotherapy journey.
 It is a profoundly powerful modality that allows for the body and soul to speak directly without words.

 -----